giantswarm/security-bundle/README.md

 1. [Using our web interface](https://docs.giantswarm.io/ui-api/web/app-platform/#installing-an-app)
 2. [Using our API](https://docs.giantswarm.io/api/#operation/createClusterAppV5)

+### **Important**

-**Impoortant Note:** If you are not using `kubectl gs` plugin, plese remember to ensure the correct label: `app-operator.giantswarm.io/version: 0.0.0` is set on the App CR.
+If you are not using `kubectl gs` plugin, plese remember to ensure the correct label: `app-operator.giantswarm.io/version: 0.0.0` is set on the App CR.
 Missing this configuration will result with stuck deployment of an app.

+When naming the App CR, please make sure the name is unique within the Management Cluster, using just `security-pack` name for two or more App CRs may lead to unexpected behavior.
+It is recommended to use cluster name as a prefix or suffix, for example `demo01-security-pack` or `security-pack-demo1`.

 ## Configuring